 Inspection of buildings – guidelines for building complaint reports

-In the past when receiving consultant inspection reports that relate to complaints, the Building Commission has found them generally to be in paragraph form with little detail regarding the cause of the fault.
+In the past when receiving consultant inspection reports that relate to complaints, Building and Energy has found them generally to be in paragraph form with little detail regarding the cause of the fault.
 In some instances reports just contain photographs with arrows pointing to a fault or defect.
 When Complainants who provide these types of reports are asked to explain and show the fault, they are generally not able to do so and the report does not assist the parties as it should.

 This guide is intended to provide information and direction to private building inspectors when preparing reports that are likely to be used in a complaint process, so that the reports are presented in a consistent format and enable a speedy resolution of their client’s complaints.